Obala Kulina bana 1

 In the 1960s the family sold the house to the Museum of the City of Sarajevo and it is now an annex of the Museum of Sarajevo.

-In addition to its permanent displays, Svrzo's House now serves as a venue for exhibitions, concerts and performances.
+In addition to its permanent displays, Svrzo's House during summertime often serves as a venue for exhibitions, concerts and performances.

 |Ticket price for adults||3 KM|